harmonicalchemy/modular-emacs/README.md

 **Welcome to Harmonic Alchemy Modular Emacs - _Official V1.0.1 point release Q2-2019_** -

 > **Note:** I still have not solved the Mac OS glitch, of not getting shell environment vars into Emacs, _(Emacs cannot find the VMD app)_.
 I still suspect the cause is external to Emacs though...
-The bandaid fix is to start Emacs from the shell and everything works fine...
+The band-aid fix is to start Emacs from the shell and everything works fine...
 So I got that problem on the back burner for now...
 If you are a Mac User and find a solution please let me know!
 I will give you credit!

 This project has been a long time coming.
 Its history goes back a few years ago when I went searching for some better ways to configure my then pretty basic Emacs configuration of over 10 or so years!
 I cloned a few Emacs repos on Github to try different things out for a while.
 I liked some things and tried to get rid of other things after installing them which got confusing after a while.
 I ended up with lots of questionable elisp code, much of which were things possibly no longer needed!
 After a couple years of adding/removing configuring/re-configuring it started feeling like I was painting myself into a tangled corner like getting _"lost in a maze of twisty little passages all different"_!
 So I decided to start over from scratch and modularize everything with the idea of preventing tangled messes like this from happening with your own Emacs setups!

 I am a devOps engineer, computer scientist, composer/musician, sound designer, architect, writer/publisher.
 I wear a lot of hats!
 My emacs needs to wear a lot of hats as well!
 I am attempting to build features into **Emacs** that empower all the above without becoming an over complicated mess! **_"good luck with that"_**  :octocat:

-## Disclamer for Windows Users:
+## Disclaimer for Windows Users:

 For the first 10 years out of college, I worked around the Boston 128 area as a hired gun scientific and industry control systems programmer.
 The systems I worked on were either unix or VAX VMS based main-frames _(or mini-mainframes)_ and workstations.
 My favorite OS back then was HP-UX.
 I used Apollo workstations for a short while and then we switched to SUN workstations.
 When the really nice HP-UX workstations came around, I was in love!
 At home I have always used a Mac...
 I had the first classic Mac+ when it first came out around 1985...